 - a handful of cilantro leaves removed from their stems but left whole

 - ¼ cup pepitas pumpkin seeds, toasted in a dry skillet

 - Butter each slice of bread.
 Place a layer of baby arugula leaves on top.
 Arrange squash slices artfully over the arugula.
 Spoon Spicy Harissa Mayo over the squash.
 Scatter cilantro leaves and roasted pepitas on top.
 Serve.

 - Roasted Butternut Squash Half-Moons

 - Adapted from The Complete Vegetarian Cookbookfrom America's Test Kitchen

 - Depending on the size of your squash, makes enough for approximately 4 sandwiches.
 Plan on about 6 slices of squash per sandwich.

 - Preheat oven to 425 degrees.

 - Cut the neck portion of the squash from the rounded bottom (ideally just above where the seeds start).
 Peel the neck portion of the squash using a y-shaped vegetable peeler.
 You can surely peel and use the bottom of the squash as well, cutting it in half and removing the seeds from the cavity with a spoon before proceeding with the recipe.
-I save the unpeeled bottom of the squash for my backyard chickens.
-They think it is about the best treat ever.

 - Carefully cut the peeled squash in half lengthwise, and then into ¼ inch thick half-moon shapes.